 History of Old Kent Estate

-A family-owned estate brought more or less directly from Col Wright who had set up this Coffee Plantation Estate in 1864.
-It remains more or less how it was in good old days.
+A family-owned estate brought more or less directly from Col. Wright who had set up this Coffee Plantation Estate in 1864.
+It remains more or less how it was in the good old days.

-I assumed that the Col Wright would have come from Kent County in England and that is why it is called Old Kent Estate.
+I assumed that the Col. Wright would have come from Kent County in England and that is why it is called Old Kent Estate.
 I was wrong.
 In the days of Wright, it was called Horoor estate – after the village, it is located next to.
-It was named Old Kent estate by the current owners of the estate and no, it is still not named after the Kent County.
-It is called so because one of the first variety of coffee that was grown here was called Kent.
+It was named so by the current owners of the estate and no, it is still not named after Kent County.
+It is called so because one of the first varieties of coffee that was grown here was called Kent.
 So, it derives its name literally from the history of coffee on this land.